 Keywords: graphs, graph neural networks, label propagation, simple, residual

-- Abstract: Graph Neural Networks (GNNs) are now a predominant technique for learning over graphs.
-However, there is relatively little understanding of why GNNs are successful and whether they are necessary for good performance.
-Here, we show that for many standard transductive node classification benchmarks, we can ex-ceed or match the performance of state-of-the-art GNNs by combining shallow multilayer perceptrons models (that ignore the graph structure entirely) with two simple postprocessings for correlation in the label structure: (i) an “error correlation” that spreads residual errors in training data to correct errors in test data and (ii) an “prediction correlation” that smooths the predictions on the test data.
-These correlations are implemented via simple modifications to standard label propagation techniques developed in early graph-based semi-supervised learning methods.
-Our approach achieves state-of-the-art performance across a wide variety of benchmarks, with just a small fraction of the parameters and orders of magnitude faster runtime compared to highly-parameterized GNNs (for instance, we exceed the best known GNN performance on the OGB-Products dataset with >100x fewer parameters and >100x faster training time).
-The performance of our methods highlights how directly incorporating label information into the learning algorithm (as was done in traditional techniques) yields easy and substantial performance gains, and we argue that GNNs have been approximating this idea, albeit implicitly.
-We also incorporate label correlation into SOTA GNN models, providing modest gains.
+Abstract: Graph Neural Networks (GNNs) are a predominant technique for learning over graphs.
+However, there is relatively little understanding of why GNNs are successful in practice and whether they are necessary for good performance.
+Here, we show that for many standard transductive node classification benchmarks, we can exceed or match the performance of state-of-the-art GNNs by combining shallow models that ignore the graph structure with two simple post-processing steps that exploit correlation in the label structure: (i) an “error correlation” that spreads residual errors in training data to correct errors in test data and (ii) a “prediction correlation” that smooths the predictions on the test data.
+We call this overall procedure Correct and Smooth (C&S), and the post-processing steps are implemented via simple modifications to standard label propagation techniques that have long been used in graph-based semi-supervised learning.
+Our approach exceeds or nearly matches the performance of state-of-the-art GNNs on a wide variety of benchmarks, with just a small fraction of the parameters and orders of magnitude faster runtime.
+For instance, we exceed the best-known GNN performance on the OGB-Products dataset with 137 times fewer parameters and greater than 100 times less training time.
+The performance of our methods highlights how directly incorporating label information into the learning algorithm (as is common in traditional methods) yields easy and substantial performance gains.
+We can also incorporate our techniques into big GNN models, providing modest gains in some cases.

 Code Of Ethics: I acknowledge that I and all co-authors of this work have read and commit to adhering to the ICLR Code of Ethics